-A 10-year-old child of an affluent family in Bangladesh normally wakes up, brushes his or her teeth, has breakfast and gets ready for school.
-But Ridoy Ahmed's mornings are different.
-He has to jump out of bed and rush for work before dawn.
-His life is not as smooth and comfortable.
+Child labour is very common and widespread in Bangladesh.
+A child of around 10 years of age of an affluent family of the country normally gets off the bed, brush teeth, take breakfast and gets ready for school.
+But Ridoy Ahmed's story is different.
+He has to jump off the bed and rush for work, just when the twilight begins at the dawn.
+His life is not so smooth and comfortable, rather harder than others of his age in affluent families.

-His mother wakes him up from sleep just after the call for fazr prayer can be heard from the nearby mosque.
-On barefoot, Ridoy runs to the nearby fish market where he works as an assistant of day-labourers.
-The wholesale fish market is located at Launchghat area under Mirkadim municipality of Munshiganj.
+Ten years old Ridoy does not get the opportunity to brush teeth, take breakfast or wear school uniform.
+His mother awakes him from sleep and drives him out of the room just after hearing the Fazar Prayer call on the loud speaker from the nearby mosque.
+On barefoot he starts running fast to the nearby fish market where Ridoy works as an assistant of day-labourers.
+The wholesale fish market is located at Launchghat under Mirkadim municipality area of Munshiganj.

-Ridoy has no time to waste as the market starts early in the morning.
-During one such morning, he said to this writer, "If I'm late for few minutes, they (owners of a fish trading shop) don't allow me to work."
-He usually carries blocks of ice that are used to keep fishes fresh, wash the fishes and help senior day-labourers cut them.
-Ridoy said, "My earning depends on how much work I can do.
-Usually, I earn Taka 80 to 100 daily."
+Ridoy has no time to waste as the market starts from early in the morning.
+He at a morning said, "If I'm late for few minutes, they (owners of a fish trading shop) don't take me in work".
+He usually carries icebergs that are used for preserving fishes, water, and washes fishes and helps senior day-labourers in cutting fishes in to pieces.
+Ridoy was talking in different gaps between his work that "My earning depends on how much work I can do.
+Usually, I earn Taka 80 to 100 daily".
+It is surprising to observe as to how hardship Ridoy faces during his work in the fish market.
+He represents innumerable working boys of his age group and class in Bangladesh.

-Child labour is often highly valued as many families rely on the income earned by their children for survival.
-Moreover, as child labour is cheaper and child workers are considered to be more compliant and obedient than adults, the employers often prefer to employ children.
-According to UNICEF, there are some 3.2 million child workers like Ridoy working in different sectors of the Bangladesh economy.
+But social norms and economic realities mean that child labour is widely accepted and very common in Bangladesh.
+They are engaged in different types of work ranging from risky work like helpers in the transport sector to ship breaking.
+Child labour is often highly valued here as many families rely on the income earned by their children for survival.
+Moreover, as child labour is cheaper and child labourers are considered to be more compliant and obedient than adults, the employers often prefer to employ children.
+As per the UNICEF statistics, at the time, there are some 3.2 million child labourers like Ridoy working hard for livelihood in different sectors of the economy in Bangladesh.